Azure/aks-engine/docs/community/developer-guide.md

 * `TENANT_ID`: Azure tenant UUID

-The end-to-end tests also require the [`k`](https://github.com/jakepearson/k) script to be your the search $PATH.
+The end-to-end tests also require the [`k`](https://github.com/jakepearson/k) script to be in your search $PATH.
 This ensures that testing uses a `kubectl` client that matches the version of the Kubernetes server.

 ### Debugging